 With the free version of CloudBooks accounting software, you’ll be able to add unlimited users, invoice, create projects, perform integrated time tracking, track expenses, and provide estimates.
 That said, you’ll have to upgrade from the free version—and pay at least $10 a month—to be able to send more than five invoices per month, brand your invoices, and offer online payments on your invoices.

 If you’re looking for the best free accounting software to automate your invoicing workflows, then Zoho Invoice will be a top option.
-With the free version of Zoho Invoice, you’ll be able to invoice up to five customers and automate five workflows through a single account.
+With the free version of Zoho Invoice, you’ll be able to invoice customers and manage payments through a single account.
 You’ll also be able to customize and brand invoice templates, track expenses, and interact with customers through a client portal.
 Not to mention, you can run integrated time tracking for yourself and employees for project billing.

 Another free desktop accounting software option to consider is NCH Express Accounts.
 The free version of this accounting software can support the accounting needs of small businesses with fewer than five employees.
 Through this free accounting software for small businesses, you’ll be able to access and generate 20 crucial financial reports and analyze revenues by customer, team member, or item.
 You’ll also be able to manage accounts receivable and payable easily through this software.
 That said, in order to access your books online, you’ll have to purchase the cloud version of Express Accounts, which isn’t free and currently starts at $59.95.